Time tracking software for smarter billing and profit

 Start with basic time tracking and add more detail as your team gets used to it.
 Here's a simple plan:

-This gradual approach ensures team adoption while building the data foundation you need for insights.
+This gradual approach helps your team adopt the software while building the data you need to gain insights.

 4. "We have too much context switching to track effectively."